UpStride/tutorial/simple-network/README.md

     --lr 0.001
 ```

-For a description of all the available arguments, run `python train.py -h` .
+For a description of all the available arguments, run `python train.py -h`.

 ## Usage

 The upstride engine provides layers that allow you to define networks that work with:

-* real numbers (type0) - used for compatibility of models with layers like TF2Upstride and Upstride2TF with real number networks
+* real numbers (`type0`) - used for compatibility of models with layers like `TF2Upstride` and `Upstride2TF` with real valued networks
-* complex numbers (type1)
+* complex numbers (`type1`)
-* quaternions (type2)
+* quaternions (`type2`)

-The upstride engine re-implementes the main tensorflow layers for each of the three types described above.
+The upstride engine re-implements the main TensorFlow layers for each of the three types described above.
 To use the layers of each type, simply import them as:

 ```python
 # type 0